 Of course, the situation would be very different if people had to pay more for these things – for example, if consumers had to pay 50¢ for a plastic bag, or if a box of plastic spoons cost ten or twenty times their present price.
 If such were the case, then most people would probably reuse these items which presently they use only once before they thoughtlessly, and often carelessly, discard them.

 The great irony is that all people who discard these single-use plastic, glass, metal, wood, and other kinds of bags, containers, cups, and utensils after using them only once have in their homes similar containers and utensils made of the same materials which they wash and reuse many times.
 If one were to propose to them to use their household glasses, cups, plates, food and drink containers, wooden bowls, metal pots, pans, and eating and cooking utensils only once and throw them away, they would object that this is a stupid and wasteful proposal.
 The main difference between these two diametrically-opposed practices is the products’ price.
 Because the first category of products is cheap, people don’t value them and so they throw them out, while because the second category of products is more expensive, people value them, wash and take care of them, and try to use them for as long as possible.
-Similarly, people who eat in restaurants do not expect that the glasses, plates, and cutlery they use be brand new; and in this situation they are not bothered by using things that have touched the lips of, or been handled by, other people.
+As for hygiene, people who eat in restaurants do not expect that the glasses, plates, and cutlery they use be brand new; and in this situation they are not bothered by using things that have touched the lips of, or been handled by, other people.